S3-working-group/s3-practical-guide/docs/all.md

 **Account for (v.):** to take the responsibility for something.

-**Accountability (principle):** Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.
+**Accountability (principle):** *Respond when something is needed, do what you agreed to do, and accept your share of responsibility for the course of the organization,* so that what needs doing gets done, nothing is overlooked and everyone does what they can to contribute toward the effectiveness and integrity of the organization.

 **Agreement:** An agreed upon guideline, process, protocol or policy designed to guide the flow of value.